Aristide Frémine

 Aristide Frémine (1837 – 5 December 1897) was a French writer.

+Biography

-He was a native of Bricquebec, in the département of Manche and is often associated with his brother, the writer Charles Frémine, born in 1841.
-He is the author of an epic verse, Legend of Normandy (Légende de Normandie), a romance called A Young Lady from the Countryside (Une Demoiselle de Campagne) (1892) and of a study called The French in the Channel Islands (Les Français dans les Îles de la Manche).
-He was also a serial contributor to the daily Le Figaro between 1884 and 1888.
-He died in Issy-les-Moulineaux, Seine-Saint-Denis.
+A native of Bricquebec, in the département of Manche, Aristide Frémine is frequently associated with his brother, the writer Charles Frémine (born 1841).
+His literary output spans various genres, including the epic verse Legend of Normandy (Légende de Normandie) and the 1892 romance A Young Lady from the Countryside (Une Demoiselle de Campagne).
+In addition to his creative fiction, he authored the historical and regional study The French in the Channel Islands (Les Français dans les Îles de la Manche).
+Beyond his published volumes, Aristide Frémine maintained a significant presence in the Parisian press as a serial contributor to the daily newspaper Le Figaro between 1884 and 1888.
+He died in Issy-les-Moulineaux, within the department of Seine-Saint-Denis.